Iamshahsagar/SeleniumQa/README.md

 ## ➜ Find Broken Link Script
-    Description: In this Script, we find broken in given Domain or website.
+    Description: In this Script, we find broken in a given Domain or website.

 ## ➜ JDBC Database Script
-      In this Script, I check a data properly inserted in database.
+      In this Script, I check data properly inserted in the database.

 ## ➜ Read Data From Excel Script
-        In thsi Script, i Get data from Excel Sheet and Fill a registration form.
+        In this Script, I Get data from Excel Sheet and Fill a registration form.
         URL: http://demo.guru99.com/test/newtours/

 ## ➜ Verify Title of page Script
-      in this Script I Try to verify a data on web page using Assert Method.
+      in this Script, I Try to verify data on the web page using Assert Method.

 ## ➜ Verify Some Automation task Script
-      In this Script, i performed Some automation task With Help of TestNG.
+      In this Script, I performed Some automation tasks With the Help of TestNG.

 ## ➜ Read Data From WebPage Script
-        In thsi Script, i Get data from webPage Sheet and Print on Console.
+        In this Script, I Get data from webPage Sheet and Print on Console.

-      For More detail You find me on linkin: https://in.linkedin.com/in/sagar-shah-qa
+ <p align="center"><b>For More detail, You find me on linkedin: https://in.linkedin.com/in/sagar-shah-qa</b></p>